isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 There are many access points into the Rail Corridor.
 Please refer to the maps below to plan your visit to the Rail Corridor.

+Please [[visit this page](https://nparks-test1-staging.netlify.app/our-rail-corridor/permalink/)](https://) to find out how to get to Bukit Timah Railway Station.

 **Rail Corridor (Central) Access Points**
 ![rc central](/images/RC%20Central/RC%20Central%20jpg.jpg)